green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/disk-io-cgroup-container.md

 ### What it does

 It reads the total amount of read and written bytes from disk devices by the cgroup of the container.
-More information about cgroups can be found [here](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).
+More information about cgroups can be found in the [cgroups man page](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).

 ### Classname